Why “St Olave’s”?

 During the 1980s financial problems accumulated; these have been alleviated by the hire of the Hall to a Day Nursery and by rental income from telephone masts on the tower.
 There has been much social and demographic change since the first houses were built in the late 1920s and yet more movement of population.

 The decision of General Synod to allow the ordination of women priests has had a profound effect on the parish.
 A ballot of the congregation resulted in the PCC passing Resolutions A and B, and two years later Resolution C, asking for alternative oversight by an Episcopal Visitor, the Bishop of Fulham.
-The parish belongs to “Forward in Faith”, an organisation for similar churches, but the future of Catholic parishes in the Church of England has become confused and uncertain.
+The parish belongs to the Society of St Wilfred and St Hilda, an organisation for similar churches, and there is now a more positive attitude from the bishops of the Church of England towards ‘traditional’ parishes.

 The church is built in an “Orthodox” or “Byzantine” design, unusual in English parish church architecture, which, in its day, was an attempt to foster a new sort of parish church style, albeit one that was short-lived.
 The method of building was essentially modern, with brick walls but the roof and vaulting of reinforced concrete.